Karlotcha/pivotal-tracker-story-life-cycle/README.md

 ### TOFIX
-- your project needs to already have the tags "needs merge", "needs deploy" and "live" (just create them for one story is enough).
+- your project needs to already have the tags "needs merge", "needs deploy" and "live" (just creating them for one story is enough).

 ### TODO
 - automatically merge story (using merge comment in the story)